How to Learn Linux Step by Step: A guide for beginners

 As you saw, there are many ways to learn Linux, but the topics will be the same.
 Follow this guideline step by step and roadmap, choose whatever approach to get hands-on that you feel comfortable with, and keep in touch with the Linux ecosystem every day with practice.
 You will see the results faster.

-I have worked hard to provide you the best resources and ideas to help you with the best way to achieve your goal, and I am proud of you.
+I have worked hard to provide you with the best resources and ideas to help you with the best way to achieve your goal, and I am proud of you.
 I have sure that you will enjoy it and you will become a superpower Linux user!.

 More advanced topics: